oybcst/project-template-r/README.md

 cd reponame
 ```

 Then, I modify things while in Binder, `Save Notebook`, `Download`, and I download to `reponame`.
-Then, from my Mac terminal, I do
+Then, from Mac terminal, I do
 ```
 git status
 ```